How long does it take lumber to dry

 Drying time depends on the type of wood

 The type of wood will determine how long it takes to dry.
-Hardwoods, such as oak, typically take a little longer to dry than softwoods, such as pine.
+Hardwoods like oak typically take a little longer to dry than softwoods, such as pine.

 Redwood and cedar are the slowest-drying hardwoods.
 They can take six months or more to dry before they will not warp or cup when finished.